thinkshout/thinkshout/blog/_posts/2014-07-18-responsive-images-in-drupal-with-the-picture-module.md

 ![breakpoints-example-0.png](/assets/images/blog/breakpoints-example-0.png "Three breakpoints with basic media queries")

 Note that the smallest breakpoint is set to a `0px` minimum.
-This ensures that arbitrarily small screen sizes will be accomadated.
+This ensures that arbitrarily small screen sizes will be accommodated.

 ### Ordering